 As patients age, the accumulation of lipid waste products in the blood vessels can lead to arrhythmias, left ventricle hypertrophy causing heart disease, progressive kidney failure, transient ischemic attacks, and strokes.

-Patients with type 2 Fabry disease have some residual alpha-galactosidase A enzyme activity and so there is a slower accumulation of lipid wastes inside their cells.
+Patients with late-onset Fabry disease have some residual alpha-galactosidase A enzyme activity and so there is a slower accumulation of lipid wastes inside their cells.
 They generally have a normal childhood and adolescence, with heart and kidney disease symptoms appearing sometime between the ages of 30 and 70.

 Women with Fabry disease

 Fabry disease is an X-linked disorder — meaning that the gene that is mutated is carried on the X chromosome — and is much more common among men than women.
 Because men have only one X chromosome, if that chromosome contains a mutation in the GLA gene, they will develop classic or late-onset Fabry disease, depending on the type of mutation.

 For women, the situation is more complicated.
 Even if a woman inherits a copy of a mutated GLA gene, she may never develop Fabry disease because she has a second healthy copy of the gene on her other X chromosome, which can compensate for the mutation.
 However, during development, a biological phenomenon called X-chromosome inactivation can occur: If the chromosome that carries the healthy copy of the GLA gene is inactivated in most cells of a woman’s body, she may develop classic or late-onset Fabry disease.